PiotrKulpa/memory-game/README.md

 For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).

+## Rules

+Check all similar cards as fast as You can.
+When two cards match game should show them with green background.
+Otherwise game will hide not matching cards.

 ## Contributing

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.